Pyroborn/ticket-service/README.md

 # Ticket Service Microservice

 A modern, responsive ticket management system built with Node.js, Express, and MongoDB.
-This microservice provides a complete CRUD interface for managing tickets with a clean and intuitive web interface.
+This microservice provides a complete CRUD interface for managing local development environment tickets with a web interface.

 ## Features